Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "**WURF!**

 "Aaaawhosabozo?
-Whosafookinfuzza*waaahahaha…"* Powell was in the middle of enthusiastically massaging the newly christened Bozo’s ears when he became aware of a wheezing noise behind him - Murray had doubled up from trying not to laugh.
+Whosafookinfuzza*waaahahaha..."* Powell was in the middle of enthusiastically massaging the newly christened Bozo’s ears when he became aware of a wheezing noise behind him - Murray had doubled up from trying not to laugh.

 The rest of the lads hadn’t even bothered trying.
 They were just standing there with enormous grins, watching their respected CO clown around with a dog.